Area II: Theological Studies

 REL 682a, Foundations of Christian WorshipMelanie Ross

-This is the core course in Liturgical Studies.
-The course focuses on theological and historical approaches to the study of Christian worship, with appropriate attention to cultural context and contemporary issues.
+This course focuses on theological and historical approaches to the study of Christian worship, with appropriate attention to cultural context and contemporary issues.
 The first part of the course seeks to familiarize students with the foundations of communal, public prayer in the Christian tradition (such as its roots in Hebrew Scripture and the New Testament; its Trinitarian source and direction; its ways of figuring time, space, and human embodiment; its use of language, music, the visual arts, etc.).
 The second part offers a sketch of historical developments, from earliest Christian communities to present times.
-In addition, select class sessions focus on questions of overall importance for liturgical life, such as the relationship between gender differences and worship life, the contemporary migration of liturgical practices into digital social space, and the ecological emergency of our time and its impact on practices of worship.
 Area II.
 3 Course cr

 REL 687a, Books of Common Prayer: Anglican Liturgy in History, Theology, and PracticeAndrew McGowan